top of page

 For Reflection

-1. In the midst of unjust circumstances, have you been distracted by thoughts of getting even, or setting your hope on God avenging you on your enemies in this life?
+1. In the midst of unjust circumstances, have you been distracted by thoughts of taking revenge or expectations that God will avenge you in this life?

 2. How would refocusing your attention on God’s help to endure suffering in this life, and His promised justice in the next, protect you from anger and bitterness?

-3. Consider praying for a shift in perspective from what you think someone opposed to you deserves, to what God’s perspective is of what you deserve: His wrath.
-Give thanks for what He offers through Jesus Christ to those who humbly repent of their sin: His mercy.
-Ask Him to help you lay aside every desire to take revenge.
+3. Ask God to shift your perspective from what you think your enemies deserve, to what you deserve for your sin.
+Give thanks for the rescue God offers through Jesus Christ.
+Ask Him to help you lay aside every desire to take revenge and instead to trust in Him.

 Recent Posts